o-development/ldo/packages/connected/README.md

-# @ldo/solid
+# @ldo/connected

-@ldo/solid is a client that implements the Solid specification with the use of Linked Data Objects.
+@ldo/connected provides tools for LDO to connect to a remote datasource.
+It requires plugins for that datasource.

 ## Installation